-In 1999, Gina Lake had a spiritual awakening and has since written numerous books, including From Stress to Stillness, Trusting Life, Radical Happiness, Embracing the Now, Getting Free, Living in the Now, Return to Essence, Loving in the Moment and Anatomy of Desire.
-The focus of her writing and teaching is on helping people be in the present moment and live the happy and fulfilled life that is possible and on shedding light on the ego and other programming that interferes with awakening to one's true nature.
+In 1999, Gina Lake awakened to her true nature and has since written numerous books, including From Stress to Stillness, Trusting Life, Radical Happiness, Embracing the Now, Ten Teachings for One World, Getting Free, Living in the Now, Return to Essence, Loving in the Moment, and Anatomy of Desire.
+The focus of her writing and teaching is on helping people be in the present moment and live the happy and fulfilled life that is possible and on shedding light on the ego and other programming that interferes with that.
 Her teachings are most similar to Eckhart Tolle's, Byron Katie's, Adyashanti's, and A Course in Miracles.
 She is also a gifted intuitive with a master's degree in counseling psychology and over twenty years experience supporting people in their spiritual growth.

 On a more personal note, here is Gina’s story: